Opensourceful/WolfFlow-Cookiecutter/{{cookiecutter.project_slug}}/wolf_config/default-mode/README.md

 To use the default mode:

-1. Make sure the `.roomodes` file in the project root includes a reference to this mode
+1. Make sure the `.wolfmodes` file in the project root includes a reference to this mode
 2. Customize the role definition and instructions as needed
 3. Run the appropriate insert-variables script to update environment variables